SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ### Enable Nginx Ingress Controller

-You can enable Nginx ingress controller by setting `ingress-nginx.enabled` configuration to `true`.
+You can enable the Nginx ingress controller by setting `ingress-nginx.enabled` configuration to `true`.

-Let's include it to the existing `override-values.yaml` file:
+Let's include it in the existing `override-values.yaml` file:

 ```yaml
 ingress-nginx: